 An HOA initiation fee is a fee that homeowners associations collect upon transferring property within the community.
 It is typically a one-time fee, which means new owners will only need to pay it once and be done with it.
 It is also non-refundable.

 Normally, new owners will pay the initiation fee at closing.
-Other names for this fee include transfer fee, buy-in fee, capital contribution, or working capital contribution.
-Initiation fees differ from other fees that an HOA charges.
+Other names for this fee include transfer fee, initial fee, buy-in fee, capital contribution fee, working capital contribution, or working capital fee.

 Regular fees or dues are ongoing fees that homeowners pay to the HOA, which uses these fees to fund operating expenses.
 Special assessments are occasional fees that an HOA collects to cover an unanticipated cost or emergency expense.
 Finally, HOA fines are monetary penalties that associations charge when homeowners break the rules.